What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 Rh Immunoglobulin (RhIg) Prophylaxis

-Administered at around 28 weeks of pregnancy and within 72 hours after delivery if baby is Rh-positive, this injection prevents maternal immune sensitization against fetal red cells.
+Administered at around 28 weeks of pregnancy and within 72 hours after delivery if the baby is Rh-positive, this injection helps prevent maternal immune sensitization against fetal red cells.

 Without it:

-• The first pregnancy may sensitize mother silently.
+• The first pregnancy may sensitize the mother without obvious symptoms.

 With it: